Learn how to assemble Cricut boxes to make adorable party favors! These cute DIY acetate boxes can be filled with anything for a custom little treat.

 How to Design Cricut Gift Boxes

-There are quite a few different 3D Cricut favor boxes in Cricut Access.
+There are quite a few different 3D Cricut favor boxes in Cricut Access to use in Cricut acetate projects.
 I used image ##M31BB3.
 You can access my project in Cricut design space by clicking here.

 If you want to make them bigger or smaller, click “select all” on the top toolbar so every item is in a box and drag the arrow buttons in or out.